blb78/darkside.vim/README.md

 ```

-### Stay focus on paragraph
+### Stay focus on block

-If you want to narrow the useful informations, as just visualize a paragraph, you have to set patterns in order to define where start and end an useful paragraph:
+If you want to narrowing useful informations block, as just visualize a paragraph, you have to set patterns in order to define where start and end an useful block:

 ```vim